coollabsio/documentation-coolify/docs/knowledge-base/server/multiple-servers.md

 Now everytime you redeploy, restart or stop the application, the action will be done on all servers.

-If the deploy needs a build process, it will be executed on the main server (or on the build server if you have on).
+If the deploy needs a build process, it will be executed on the main server (or on the build server if you have one).
 The deploy process will upload the built image to the Docker Registry and only after all other servers will be notified to pull and deploy this image.

 ## How to configure a loadbalancer?